Mary-muriga/my-projects/README.md

 ---
 # Project setup instruction
 used HTML, CSS, Javascript language and an external API from mealdb to access the meal data.
+Challenges access some data from the API e.g ingredients

 ---
 # live site links on Github